 Muchinda Madzoke (Mr. Magwisanye), as translated by Adnomore Chirindira

-I am passionate about the use of knowledge to empower people, especially people who typically don’t have a voice in science or in environmental management.
+I am passionate about the use of knowledge to support and empower people, especially people who typically don’t have a voice in science or in environmental management.
 The quote from Mr. Magwisanye beautifully sums up the way I feel about teaching and outreach: knowledge should be a gift, something that helps someone, and something that is given freely.

 You can find out more here about my professional work.
 For the condensed version, see my list of publications; for a little more detail, you can find narratives describing most of those projects under Research, Outreach, and Teaching.